thisisme7/sheldon/README.md

 In conclusion, this is simple command line programming game which can be a fun and rewarding experience by improving the Python skills.
 Simple game like Rock Paper Scissors Lizard Spock is just one example of the many possibilities that programming offers.
 I hope you enjoy playing this game and learning more about Python programming.

+Also you can play it on my blog port 4000 https://techriot.net:4000/

 Enjoy!